maidsafe/rfcs/proposed/0000-safecoin-implementation.md

    The safecoin close group then send a receipt message to the wallet address to inform the user of a new minted safecoin allocated to them.

+##Bootstrap with clients

+Although there has been hostility form the community with regard to `something for nothing` approach, there is a necessity for a bootstrap mechnism.
+As no safecoin can be farmed untill data is uploaded there is a cyclic dependency that reuqires resolution.
+To overcome this limitation this RFC will propose that every new account creatred also is charged up with 50 safecoin per account.
+This may be temporary and only used in test-safecoin, but is is likely essential to allow this for the time being.
+It may be a mechanism to kickstart the network as well.

 # Drawbacks

 These will be added during the review process and will include any concerns form the community forum